 This is just the latest in a troubling series of incidents involving Tesla vehicles seemingly spontaneously bursting into flames with no warning after not even being involved in an accident.
 In 2016, another incident involving a Tesla Model S occured when the vehicle caught on fire during a test drive in France without any impact.
 The automaker eventually determined that vehicle fire was caused by an electrical connection that was “improperly” tightened by a human instead of a robot.
 Another incident in Norway in early 2016 also involved a Tesla vehicle that burned to the ground after catching fire while it was charging.
 These occurrences, along with a large number of previous instances of Tesla vehicles catching fire after severe impacts, call into question the safety of Tesla’s entire electric vehicle lineup.
 A car catching fire after an accident involving a severe impact is not unheard of, but a car spontaneously bursting into flames is particularly worrisome given that the occurrences have occurred without any warning and, thankfully, have not resulted in any fatalities or serious injuries to date.
 Nevertheless, the next incident could be the fatal one, and this is not a risk Tesla owners should be forced to accept by virtue of owning a defective vehicle.

-If you own or drive a Tesla and have experienced a problem like Hollywood director and productor Michael Morris, you should contact an experienced personal injury lawyer at JT Legal Group at (888) 529-3111 or email@example.com.
+If you own or drive a Tesla and have experienced a problem like Hollywood director and productor Michael Morris, you should contact an experienced personal injury lawyer at JT Legal Group at (888) 529-3111 or [email protected].
 Our experienced Los Angeles personal injury attorneys handle all manner of personal injury claims, from product liability claims to motor vehicle accidents and everything in between.
 Automotive part malfunctions are unfortunately all too common and can be even more disconcerting when they occur without the car being involved in an accident or being involved in any sort of collision.
 They can result in serious injuries or damage to the vehicle including rendering the vehicle completely undriveable.
 Without the help of a trusted personal injury law firm like JT Legal Group, your claim may be subject to getting pushed to the side or completely rejected.
-For more information, including a free consultation regarding your particular situation, contact our firm immediately – we’re here to help you.
+For more information, including a no cost consultation regarding your particular situation, contact our firm immediately ” we’re here to help you.

 888-529-3111 Monday-Friday, 24 hrs a day, 7 days a week.